Sugeeshwara-Rathnayaka/Online-Blood-Bank-Management-System/README.md

 ```bash
 npm run dev
 ```
+- Check if the Backend is running on port 5000.

 2. **Run the frontend of the project with**:

 ```bash
 npm run dev
 ```
-  - Check if the Frontend is running on port 5173
+  - Check if the Frontend is running on port 5173.

 ---